srivastavcodes/scripting-language-interpreter/README.md

 # Flint

-This repository contains my implementation of an interpreter and compiler for a programming language as I follow the book *Interpreter and Compiler in Go* by Thorsten Ball.
+This repository contains my implementation of an interpreter for a programming language as I follow the book *Writing an Interpreter in Go* by Thorsten Ball.

 ## Project Overview